mallibone/mallibone.github.io/about.markdown

 permalink: /about/
 ---

 Hey there my name is Mark.
 I'm a Microsoft MVP living in Switzerland and love to working on mobile and IoT apps.
 During my day job I work at Rey Automation.
 Where I get to develop & architect IoT apps or consult clients on their endavours.
-You can also find me on Twitter [@mallibone](https://twitter.com/mallibone).
+You can also find me on Bluesky [@mallibone](https://bsky.app/profile/mallibone.com).

 Views and opinions are my own.